-Microhardness values of M1 and M2 samples (~40 HV) as well as the one of M3 sample (~54 HV) are higher than the ones of cast Al-Sn alloys, which are usually around 30 HV [12].
+Microhardness values of M1 and M2 samples (~40 HV) as well as the one of M3 sample (~54 HV) are higher than the ones of cast Al-Sn alloys, which are usually around 30 HV [14].
 This effect is ascribed to powder hardening during ball milling; however, thermal cycles are likely to cause relaxation and recrystallization of the alloy, which explains the reduction of hardness for M1 and M2.
 Conversely, M3 sample keeps its high hardness level also after thermal cycles.
-The explanation of this behaviour can be found considering a different hardening mechanism, i.e. precipitation hardening.
-Liu et al. [25] studied the correlation of Sn distribution on hardness in a nanostructured Al-Sn alloy obtained by powder metallurgy (ball milling, cold compression and sintering).
-They demonstrated that a homogeneous distribution of soft Sn in Al matrix improves the hardness of the alloy through dispersion hardening [25].
-It is reasonable to assume that, [25] despite the higher amount of tin in the present case, the same mechanism occurs in M3 sample since it has an extremely fine microstructure, which is similar to the ones presented by Liu et al. Moreover, this mechanism is not related to hardening of powders, which is reduced during thermal cycles due to relaxation, but to the fine microstructure, which is stable even after many cycles.
+The explanation of this behaviour can be found considering a different hardening mechanism, i.e. precipitation hardening due to a homogeneous distribution of soft fine Sn particles in Al matrix [27].
+As a matter of fact, this mechanism is not related to hardening of powders, which is reduced during thermal cycles due to relaxation, but to the fine microstructure, which is stable even after many cycles.
 Therefore, this interpretation can explain hardness stability after simulated service.
 Higher content of pores in as produced M3 sample and in all cycled samples causes more scattering in standard deviation.